symphonyoss/ContainerJS/README.md

 ### Release

-To release the packages to npm, install lerna globally and run
+To release the packages to npm, run

 ```
-lerna publish --independent
+npm run publish
 ```

 and follow the instructions.
 This will create a publish commit, which can then be pushed and merged.
 To push the tags created by lerna, use